convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 {% include image.html file="man_img/Styling-applications-3.png" url="images/man_img/Styling-applications-3.png" alt="Styling appllications 3" caption="Styling appllications 3" max-width="400" %}

-You can also use the “Theme” component to apply a theme to your application by dragging & dropping it from the mobile palette on the project “Application” component.
+You can also use the “Theme” component to apply a theme to your application by dragging & dropping it from the NGX palette on the project “Application” component.
 The “Theme” can be edited by double-clicking on it.

 {% include image.html file="man_img/Styling-applications-4.png" url="images/man_img/Styling-applications-4.png" alt="Styling appllications 4" caption="Styling appllications 4" max-width="400" %}

 ## Using forms

-Form management is a built-in feature of Convertigo Mobile Builder RMAD.
+Form management is a built-in feature of {{site.data.strings.product_name}}.

 To add and design a form, simply drag & drop a “Form” and its ‘input’ components in the content of a page.
 Form ‘input’ components can be input fields, check boxes, range sliders, select drop downs, radio buttons, toggles or any other HTML form element.